dotbrains/set-me-up-installer/.github/README.md

 ![preview](preview.png)

-This is the universal installer script used to install 'set-me-up' (smu) on a Mac, *debian*, Windows based machine.
+This is the universal installer script used to install 'set-me-up' (smu) on a Mac or *debian* based machine.

 ## Obtaining `set-me-up` installer